+The City will purchase investments on an "as needed" basis only.
 The City will determine investment requirements based on cash flow analysis and current cash positions.
 The City will create a competitive environment to evaluate available options best suited for the City's requirements.